SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/README.md

 Post any questions, issues or bugs on the [GitHub repository](https://github.com/SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/issues).
 They would also be helpful to other users.
 Or simply drop an email at (dshwljyoti@gmail.com) or (sg927357@gmail.com) if you have any questions.

 ### Citation
-Jyoti, Ritu, S. Gupta, R. Shankar, Comprehensive analysis of computational approaches in plant transcription factors binding regions discovery, Heliyon 10 (2024) e39140. https://doi.org/10.1016/j.heliyon.2024.e39140.
+Jyoti, Ritu, S. Gupta, R. Shankar,(2024).
+Comprehensive analysis of computational approaches in plant transcription factors binding regions discovery, Heliyon 10 e39140. https://doi.org/10.1016/j.heliyon.2024.e39140.